okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/overview/index.md

 Whether you are an independent software vendor (ISV), an existing Okta customer, an IT systems administrator, or a developer new to Okta, you need to know how to set up and test your API service and application so that you can successfully deploy a provisioning integration using SCIM with Okta.

-After you have prepared and tested your integration, you can then [submit your app](/docs/guides/submit-app) to be published in the [Okta Integration Network catalog](https://www.okta.com/integrations/).
+After you have prepared and tested your integration, you can then [submit your app](/docs/guides/submit-app) to be published in the [Okta Integration Network (OIN) catalog](https://www.okta.com/integrations/).

 If you need more detail on the concepts behind lifecycle management with SCIM and Okta, see [Provisioning with Okta Lifecycle Management](/docs/concepts/scim/).